Actindo-AG/Documentation/RetailSuiteAccounting/Operation/10_ManageReceipts.md

 Suppliers' invoices can be uploaded in the *New supplier receipts* folder in the *Documents* module, which will be recognized by the system and displayed in the *Acquire* tab in the *Supplier receipts* window.
 Once the supplier receipts are posted, they are moved automatically into the *Acquired documents* folder.

-Moreover, this function interacts with the *Purchasing* and *Payment processing* modules, and allows to check supplier receipts before booking them in the system and to automatize payment conditions.
+Moreover, this function interacts with the *Purchasing* and *Payment processing* modules, and allows to check supplier receipts before posting them in the system and to automatize payment conditions.

 [comment]: <> (Evtl.
 Link zur Funktion Zahlungsvorschlagsliste - Skonto erkennen, automatischer Abzug des Kontos, usw.- in der Zahlungsabwicklung in diesem Unterkapitel hinzufügen, wenn verfügbar.)

+### Acquire

+You can enter a supplier receipt uploaded in the system and create and associated manual posting.

 #### Prerequisites